 Why it’s worthy: It’s not that “Half Baked” is a good movie; the jokes are alternately broad and leaden, and the disjointed rhythm often makes it feel slapped together, like a product of corporate Hollywood trying to seem cool for a youth demographic.
 But look closer: screenwriters Chappelle and his “Chappelle’s Show” co-creator Neal Brennan prefigured an early 21st century sensibility in much of the giddily profane humor (hello, Bob Saget cameo), and certain non-sequitor sequences still sing to this day.
 It’s also one of the rare stoner comedies helmed by a woman (“Billy Madison” director Tamra Davis).

 “Reefer Madness” (1936)

-Premise: Did you know that the dreaded marijuana leads fresh-faced teens to commit murder and sexually assault each other, and for everyone to generally lose their minds?
-That’s what this shoddy propaganda film, arguably the daddy of all cult flicks, wanted us to believe, arriving as it did a year before the infamous Marihuana Tax Act of 1937.
+Premise: Did you know the dreaded marijuana leads fresh-faced teens to commit murder and sexually assault each other, and for everyone to generally lose their minds?
+That’s what this shoddy propaganda flick, arguably the daddy of all cult films, wanted us to believe, arriving as it did a year before the infamous Marihuana Tax Act of 1937.

 Why it’s worthy: It’s no secret that “Reefer Madness” is neither a good movie nor an effective piece of propaganda.
 It is, however, so hilariously overwrought, wrongheaded and poorly made that its ironic embrace by stoners over the decades (starting in the early 1970s with NORML-sponsored screenings) has made it a gleaming touchstone for anti-cannabis hysteria.